Joxebus/random-password-groovy-graalvm/README.md

 After finish do not forget to include the files generated to your configuration `-H:ReflectionConfigurationFiles`.

-Thanks to @wololock is published on his gist here:  https://gist.github.com/wololock/ac83a8196a8252fbbaacf4ac84e10b36
+Thanks to @wololock who published the gist for **dmg reflections** here:  https://gist.github.com/wololock/ac83a8196a8252fbbaacf4ac84e10b36

 ## Build native-image